Valderramaz/ArduinoTimer/README.md

 # ArduinoTimer
 Based in Mishaux original code

-Just updated the code to reflect the new libraries, workind on IDE 1.8.2
+Just updated the code to reflect the new libraries, workind on IDE 1.8.2 (September 2018)

 ------------------------
 Original text from Mishaux